-Everyday African American Vernacular English is a dialect born from conflict and creativity
+Everyday African American vernacular English is a dialect born from conflict and creativity

 Megaphone with a sound cloud